Proportionality for Constrained Public Decisions: Justified Representation with Agreement

 Now, assume that the group $N'$ did not appear in their entirety within the partition $N(T_{1}),\ldots,N(T_{p})$ made by Greedy $\text{MeCorA}_{\C}\text{-}(k-1)$.
 This means that some voter $i\in N'$ is part of another voter group $N(T_{x})$ that is $T_{x}$-agreeing such that $\nicefrac{|N(T_{x})|}{n}\cdot |T_{x}| \geq \nicefrac{N'}{n}\cdot |T|$.
 Now, recall that for each voter group $N(T)$ in the partition, the voters in $N(T)$ have the same satisfaction to end the rule's execution (as they only pay to flip decisions as a collective).
 Thus, from the arguments above, it holds for this voter $i\in N'\cap N(T_{x})$ that $\sat{i}{\boldsymbol{w}} \geq \nicefrac{|N(T_{x})|}{n} \cdot |T_{x}| - k +1\geq \nicefrac{|N'|}{n}\cdot |T| - k +1$, which contradicts the assumption that every voter in $N'$ has satisfaction less than $\nicefrac{|N'|}{n}\cdot |T| - k +1$. \end{proof}

-We now offer another way towards producing proportional outcomes when using $k$-restrictive constraints.
-It is a constrained adaptation of the \emph{Local Search Proportional Approval Voting (LS PAV)} rule from the MWV literature that is a polynomial-time computable rule that is known to satisfy EJR \citep{azizEtAlSCW2017justified}.
-In the MWV setting, the rule begins with an arbitrary committee of some fixed size $k$ and in iterations, searches for any swaps between committee members and non-selected candidates that brings about an increase of the \emph{PAV score} by at least $\nicefrac{n}{k^{2}}$.
+We now explore another direction towards producing proportional outcomes on $k$-restrictive constraints.
+We define a constraint-aware version of the \emph{Local Search Proportional Approval Voting (LS-PAV)} rule, which is a polynomial-time computable rule that is known to satisfy EJR \citep{azizEtAlSCW2017justified}.
+In the committee elections setting, the rule begins with an arbitrary committee of some fixed size $k$, and improves it in iterations by searching for any swaps between committee members and non-selected candidates that brings about an increase of the \emph{PAV score} by at least $\nicefrac{n}{k^{2}}$.
 In our model, the PAV score of some feasible outcome $\vec{w}\in \C$ is defined to be $\text{PAV}(\vec{w}) = \sum_{i\in N} \sum_{t = 1}^{\sat{i}{\vec{w}}} \nicefrac{1}{t}$.
-We can then lift Local Search PAV to our setting with constraints.